Insper/mlops/content/modules/01-intro/aps01.md

     }
     ```

-!!! exercise
+!!! exercise "Question"
     Create the `.gitignore` inside `{ {cookiecutter.directory_name} }` with the files to be ignored by default in future projects.

-!!! exercise
+!!! exercise "Question"
     Create the `README.md` inside `{ {cookiecutter.directory_name} }` with the default **README** for future projects.
 Be creative!

     ![](readme_ex.png)

-!!! exercise
+!!! exercise "Question"
     Create basic python files in `src` folder.

-!!! exercise
+!!! exercise "Question"
     You can also leave some notebooks with basic code for exploratory data analysis.

-!!! exercise
+!!! exercise "Question"
     Commit and push your changes to Github!